-- 1. Improve their basic communication skills to interact with peers and others in various social situations - 2.
-Speak English effortlessly with good pronunciation - 3.
-Take part in various conversations/discourses using the formal and informal expressions they have learned.
+- CO1: Improve their basic communication skills to interact with peers and others in various social situations. - CO2: Speak English effortlessly with good pronunciation through stress on word accent, intonation and rhythm. - CO3: Take part in various conversations/discourses using the formal and informal expressions.